http4t/http4t/http4t-bidi/README.md

 ### Fully type-safe contracts for both client and server

-If I have a route `GET /widgets/{widgetId}` that returns a `Widget`, I want to be able to give my server a handler function that knows nothing about http, like:
+If I have a route `GET /widgets/{widgetId}` that returns a json-serialised response body containing a `Widget`, I want to be able to give my server a handler function that knows nothing about http, like:

 ```typescript
 (args: {widgetId: string}) => Promise<Widget>